Survey Widget

 data-project-key="your-project-key"></script>

 The widget fetches live surveys from GET /api/v1/projects/{project_key}/surveys-config.
-It only fires when all of these hold:
+For a survey to fire automatically, all of these must hold:

 2. A trigger rule matches (URL pattern, custom event, or time-on-page).